NT411/PLP/README.md

 ## Demo
 This is currently a frontend demo only.

+Resolution and smoothnes are a lot better it is just a bad video conversion.

 ![Short Desktop Preview](plp-phone.gif)
 ### Demonstrable Features
 - Responsive fixed navigation with a mobile menu